Angela Rosenberg, President & R/V ANGARI Captain

 Kari earned her B.S. in Communications with majors in Motion Pictures and Studio Art from the University of Miami.
 She is experienced on the water, holding a U.S.C.G.
 Merchant Mariner 100-ton license and SCUBA diving and rescue certifications.

 Amanda Waite, Director of Science Education & Advancement

-Dr. Amanda Waite is an upstate New York native who, as many times as she’s tried to escape, keeps finding herself back in Florida… Amanda comes to us with a B.A. in Geology from Hamilton College, M.Sc. in Oceanography from the University of Delaware’s College of Earth, Ocean and the Environment, and Ph.D. in Marine Geology and Geophysics from the Rosenstiel School of Marine and Atmospheric Science at the University of Miami.
-A paleoceanographer and geochemist by training, Amanda studies the relationship between our oceans and climate and how they have changed through time, having conducted earth and marine science research in academic, museum, and petroleum industry settings.
+Dr. Amanda Waite leads ANGARI Foundation’s education and outreach programs.
+Amanda has a B.A. in Geology from Hamilton College, M.Sc. in Oceanography from the University of Delaware’s College of Earth, Ocean and the Environment, and Ph.D. in Marine Geology and Geophysics from the Rosenstiel School of Marine and Atmospheric Science at the University of Miami.
+A paleoceanographer and geochemist by training, Amanda studied the relationship between our oceans and climate and how they have changed through time, having conducted earth and marine science research in academic, museum, and petroleum industry settings.